Consensys/fc-latency-map/docs/technical-design.md

 #### Description

-For each airports, a list a relevant probes are retrieved arround them.
+For each airport, a list of relevant probes is collected around them.

-They are search at close distance and until the limit is reached, the search is continuously done with increasing distance.
+They are searched at close range and until the limit is reached the search is done continuously with increasing distance.

+The coordinates of Ripe Atlas probes can be reversed (the latitude is longitube and vice versa), so that each probe location is double-checked with the [Maxmind.com](https://maxmind.com) service.

 #### Diagram